 If your employee is the primary wage earner in their family, their loved ones may have to make fast and dramatic decisions in the case of their unexpected departure.
 A life insurance payoff may allow them to cover housing payments, pay off debts, or fund other needed ongoing expenses for children.

-If an employee passes away, life insurance delivers money to their loved ones almost immediately.
+If an employee passes away, in addition to employer resource support, life insurance delivers money to their loved ones almost immediately.
 That money also isn’t subject to federal income taxes — which means that recipients will get the full sum without tax impediments.
 This may give an employee peace of mind to know that their family will still be cared for financially in their absence.

 Life insurance isn’t just for big businesses, and it’s not just for older employees, either.
 It’s another puzzle piece in a comprehensive benefits package that can draw talent, and have them wanting to stay.